-The circulatory system is responsible for the transport of the various essential compounds and other factors around the body, as well as the removal of the metabolic wastes that accumulate in the tissues from body activities to places of elimination.
+The circulatory system is responsible for the transport of the various essential compounds and other factors around the body, as well as the removal of the metabolic wastes that accumulate in the tissues from body activities, to the appropriate places.
 The compounds and other factors transported around the body are blood, nutrients, medications and antibodies to fight infection, the residue of worn out cells and the wastes of metabolism.
-There are times when undesirable compounds and factors are found in the system as well – compounds such as poisons or toxins and disease causing organisms.
+There are times when undesirable compounds and factors are found in the system as well, such as poisons or toxins and disease causing organisms.

 The circulatory system consists of a number of organs and an associated transport system.
 These include the heart, the blood vessels, the spleen, the bone marrow, the blood and the lymph vessels.
-The blood and vascular system develops very early in the life of the embryo – the nutrition of the rapidly developing embryo is urgent and a transport system is required to transport the nutrients in the egg to where they are needed.
-Evidence of the system can be seen within about an hour and the system being clearly defined and operating within 2 days.
-By day three it is possible to see the beat of the embryonic heart with the naked eye.
+The blood and vascular system develops very early in the life of the embryo as the nutrition of the rapidly developing embryo is urgent and a transport system is required to transport the nutrients to where they are needed.
+Evidence of the system can be seen within about an hour and the system is clearly defined and operating within two days.
+By day three, it is possible to see the beat of the embryonic heart with the naked eye.

 Fluids that act as a carrier of the various compounds and factors form part of the system.
 Each of these body fluids has its own function.
 Only circulatory fluids are discussed here.
 There are two types of body fluids:

 After the arteries leave the heart they divide to ever smaller and smaller arteries to provide the many branches required to service the many systems, organs, tissues and cells.
 When they reach the tissues they divide into capillaries that are very small and very thin walled (one cell thick).
-This allows the nutrients and factors being delivered to move out of the capillary into the tissues and the material to be collected to enter.
-When they leave the tissue the capillaries rejoin to form veins until when near the heart the blood is moving through either the vena cava or the pulmonary veins.
+This allows the nutrients and factors being delivered to move out of the capillary into the tissues and the material to be collected from the cell to enter.
+When they leave the tissue the capillaries rejoin to form veins until, when near the heart, the blood is moving through either the vena cava or the pulmonary veins.

 In broad terms the heart acts as the pump that pumps in two directions:

-The blood leaves the heart via arteries – the aorta to the body, the pulmonary to the lungs.
-The blood always enters the heart via veins – the vena cava from the body and the pulmonary from the lungs.
+The blood leaves the heart via arteries called the aorta (to the body) and the pulmonary artery (to the lungs).
+The blood always enters the heart via the vena cava vein (from the body) and the pulmonary vein (from the lungs).

-This organ is located in the thoracic cavity between the two lobes of the liver and mainly in front of that organ.
+The heart is located in the thoracic cavity between the two lobes of the liver and mainly in front of that organ.
 It is relatively large and is enclosed in a thin membrane called the pericardium.
-The avian heart has four chambers – two atria and two ventricles as in mammals.
-In general shape, it is typically conical with its apex or pointed end directed to the rear and slightly left of middle.
-A shallow groove, visibly externally, indicates the division between the relatively small atria in the cranial end and the quite large ventricles making up the largest part of the organ in the caudal end.
+The avian heart has two atria and two ventricles (four chambers), as is found in mammals.
+In general shape, it is typically conical with its apex, or pointed end, directed to the rear and slightly left of middle.
+A shallow groove, visible externally, indicates the division between the relatively small atria in the cranial end and the quite large ventricles making up the largest part of the organ in the caudal end.

-The walls of the atria are thin while those of the ventricles are quite thick – the atria have only to move the blood from the atria to the ventricle while the ventricles are responsible for the pumping of it around the body.
-Microscopically the muscle of the heart is similar to that of mammals with the fibres being nucleated, striated and forming a syncytium (a mass of cytoplasm with numerous nuclei).
+The walls of the atria are thin while those of the ventricles are quite thick.
+This is because of the atria only have to move the blood from the atria to the ventricle while the ventricles are responsible for pumping blood around the body.
+Microscopically, the muscle of the heart is similar to that of mammals as the fibres are nucleated, striated and form a syncytium (a mass of cytoplasm with numerous nuclei).
 Numerous fibres called Purkinje fibres are found in the heart under the endocardium and in the myocardium adjacent to the larger arteries.

-The large veins draining the body – the two cranial vena cava and the caudal vena cava enter the right atrium.
+The large veins draining the body (the two cranial vena cava and the caudal vena cava) enter the right atrium.
 The two pulmonary veins from the lungs join before entering the left atrium.
-The opening from the right atrium into the right ventricle is crescent in outline shape.
+The opening from the right atrium into the right ventricle is crescent-shaped.
 A strong muscular plate replaces the membranous tricuspid valve found in mammalian hearts.
-The opening between the left atrium and left ventricle is circular in shape with membranous flaps corresponding to the bicuspid valves of mammals.
-The septum (wall) between the two ventricles is thin with even a thinner area – the fossa ovalis - located near the centre.
+The opening between the left atrium and left ventricle is circular in shape with membranous flaps that correspond to the bicuspid valves of mammals.
+The septum (wall) between the two ventricles is thin with an even thinner area, called the fossa ovalis, located near the centre.

 The external wall of the right ventricle is much thinner than that of the left.
-At its base is the opening for the pulmonary artery with its three pocket like semi-lunar valves the open mouths of which face away from the heart.
+At its base is the opening for the pulmonary artery with three pocket-like semi-lunar valves.
+The openings of these pockets face away from the heart.
 The wall of the left ventricle is very thick except at the apex (pointed end).
 This is to provide the structural strength required for the heavy workload of that segment as it pumps blood around the body through the aorta.
 This leaves the heart from the left ventricle through an opening with semi-lunar valves similar that of the pulmonary artery.
-Tendinous cords called the chordae tendonae prevent too much movement of the valve segments from the force of the pumping heart i.e. from turning the valves inside out.
+Tendinous cords called the chordae tendonae prevent too much movement of the valve segments from the force of the pumping heart (prevent the valves turning inside out).

 The heart has its own blood supply via the two coronary arteries which divide from the aorta shortly after that artery leaves the left ventricle.
 The autonomous nervous system controls the pumping action of the heart.

-The pulmonary system starts as the single pulmonary artery leaving the right ventricle and shortly after divides into the right and left branches – each entering the lungs and dividing to ultimately be involved in the gaseous exchange of respiration that takes place in the lungs.
+The pulmonary system starts as with the single pulmonary artery that leaves the right ventricle and shortly after divides into the right and left branches.
+Each of these branches enter the lungs and divide to ultimately be involved in the gaseous exchange that takes place in the lungs.
 The aorta leaves the heart via the left ventricle and very shortly after divides to provide the two coronary arteries that supply blood to the heart itself.
 Shortly after that the first of many divisions occur.
 Blood from the aorta is supplied to the head, the thoracic region including the wings, the abdominal region including the legs and tail.
-Figure 1 is a diagrammatic representation of the arterial system.

 New or oxygenated blood is bright red while old or deoxygenated blood is a very dark colour.
 In the pulmonary system, the arteries carry old blood while the veins carry new blood.
-In the main system, the arteries carry new blood and the veins carry old.
-As the arteries divide they become smaller and smaller – the very small arteries are often referred to as arterioles.
+In the main circulatory system, the arteries carry new blood and the veins carry old (arteries carry blood away from the heart and veins carry blood to the heart).
+As the arteries divide they become smaller and smaller until they form very small arteries which are often referred to as arterioles.
 When they enter the target organ they divide to become very thin walled capillaries and it is from these that the oxygen, nutrients, wastes and other factors either leave or enter the system.

 The caudal vena cava drains the abdominal region while the two cranial vena cava drain the head via the juggler veins and the upper body including the wings and thoracic region excluding the lungs.